CanopyTax/single-spa-canopy/README.md

 - `React`: (optional) The react object, which will be used to determine if the child application is using the same version of React that is used by spalpatine.
 - `featureToggles`: (optional) An array of strings, which are the names of feature toggles to fetch before this app is mounted.
 - `hotload`: (optional) An object that configures whether you would like to hot reload this single-spa application.
 - `overlay`: (optional) An Object that configures overlays.
 This feature is still somewhat experimental and makes a lot of guesses on overlay settings, most of the time you won't need this setting.
+There are a lot of optional overrides that you can use.
+Some are shown above.